wynk182/acro-that/README.md

 ## Architecture

-AcroThat is built as a minimal PDF engine with the following components:
+CorpPdf is built as a minimal PDF engine with the following components:

 - **ObjectResolver**: Resolves and extracts PDF objects from the document
 - **DictScan**: Parses PDF dictionaries and extracts field information